-Lastly, having slipped to 87 cents to the US dollar, the Australian dollar recovered to end the quarter up at 93 cents, which produces a negative effect on the MSCI World Index in A\$ terms.
-Hence the Index was -2% for the quarter, but still a substantial +31% for the rolling 12 months.
-Hurting the Company this quarter was the exposure to the mobile Internet companies and Japan.
-However, gains in India and some of our cyclical holdings partly offset this and we recorded a negative 3% (pre-tax) for the quarter, but a positive 35.5% for the rolling 12 months.
+Lastly, having slipped to 87 cents to the US dollar, the Australian dollar recovered to end the quarter up at 93 cents which produces a negative effect on the MSCI World Index in A\$ terms.
+Hence the Index was -2.4% for the quarter, but still a substantial +31.1% for the rolling 12 months.
+Hurting the Fund this quarter was the exposure to the mobile Internet companies and Japan.
+However, gains in India and some of our cyclical holdings partly offset this and we recorded a negative 3.6% for the quarter, but a positive 33.8% for the rolling 12 months.

-MSCI World Index Regional Performance (AUD)
+MSCI WORLD INDEX SECTOR PERFORMANCE (AUD)